 We want our program to be fun.
 We also want it to be motivational.
 After all, this is the best way to accelerate learning.
 That's why we've implemented an array of game mechanics into our program.
 Read Theory students can become passionate about measurements such as their reading level, points, and quizzes passed.
 In our observations we've seen students lose a reading level after a poor performance and become determined to earn it back.
 We've also seen students compare points and teachers create contests for most points earned and quizzes passed.
 We are presently working on adding achievements badges to the site, which should be available soon.

 Upon student login, our system prompts him or her to select a starting reading difficulty level.
 Our system selects a quiz (a passage and questions) at random from the pool of available quizzes at that level.
-If the student passes a quiz (scores between 70% and 89%), it is never shown to that student again and the student remains at the same level.
-If the student performs poorly on the quiz (scores 69% or less), then the quiz is replaced into the pool of available quizzes and the student's level decreases.
+If the student passes a quiz (scores between 70% and 90%), it is never shown to that student again and the student remains at the same level.
+If the student performs poorly on the quiz (scores below 70%), then the quiz is replaced into the pool of available quizzes and the student's level decreases.
 If the student performs outstandingly on the quiz (scores 90% or more), then the quiz is never shown to that student again and the student's level increases.

 Our reading levels are a relative measure designed to approximate U.S. grade school levels, developed by Read Theory to calibrate our reading comprehension lessons in terms of their overall difficulty.
 If a student is performing above or below his or her associated U.S. grade school level, then this is not necessarily an indication of superior or inferior reading ability.
 Our difficulty level labels (and analytics presented elsewhere in the site) are to be used as general guides, whereas parents and teachers should serve as ultimate judges of reading skill and ability.